 Drones in School is a unique educational program that develops aeronautics, engineering, project management, entrepreneurship, graphic design, and marketing skills.
 The program challenges students to go beyond their current skills by participating in high speed drone racing.
 Students meet 1x - 2x per week.
 Some travel may be required.

-New for 2025 - 2026 school year, our Astronomy Habitat Competition team will research and design a space habitat as part of the Gerard K. O’Neill Space Settlement Contest.
+The Astronomy Habitat Competition team will research and design a space habitat as part of the Gerard K. O’Neill Space Settlement Contest.
 Students will submit their design along with their research to compete in this international competition in February.
 Students must tryout to join the team.

 Our high school students can apply to become part of our National Robotics Challenge (NRC) teams.
 These teams compete in a variety of challenges in smaller groups.
 Students design parts and utilize purchased parts including gears, motors, programming, and remote controls.
 Students must be invited or tryout to join a team.